-Related: Top 10 Things To Do In Iceland
+Read our picks for the Top 10 Things To Do In Iceland!

 Glymur is Iceland’s tallest waterfall coming in at 650 feet (198 meters).
 It is not visible from the road so you will need to hike there.
 The total hike up to the waterfall is about 3.5 hours, so make sure you are prepared.
 If you are staying in Reykjavik, the drive to Glymur is only an hour.

 Even though this waterfall is one that doesn’t get seen by as many travelers, it is still worth the visit.
 It is easily accessible from the main road, and is also an amazing spot to see the Northern Lights and the famous Mount Kirkjufell.

 Best Waterfalls in Westfjords Iceland

 Dynjandi is the most famous waterfall of the Westfjords, and is one of the most beautiful waterfalls in all of Iceland.
 It is actually a cascade of waterfalls (7 of them) that make up a 300 foot (100 meter) drop total.

 The top part of the waterfall is the one that is photographed the most and is said to be about 98 ft (30m) at the top and 196 ft (60 m) at the bottom.